Qasim Al-Malak

-Qasim Al-Malak Iraqi actor Born in Basra in 1946. he presented well-established comedic characters such as the role of (Rajab) in the series (The Wolf and the Eyes of the city), He is one of the knights of Iraqi cinema most involved in its films that swept theaters and achieved huge revenues in the Iraqi cinema box office at that time.
+Qasim Al-Malak is an Iraqi actor.
+He was born in Basra in 1946.
+He played well-established comedic characters such as the role of (Rajab) in the series (The Wolf and the Eyes of the city).
+Al-Malak played one of the most prominent roles in Iraqi cinema and is most involved in films that swept theaters and achieved huge revenues in the Iraqi cinema box office failure at that time.